Great Weekend Cambridge

 Incorporating the EAZ AGM & Members’ Forum

-The first event will be a black-tie Reception and Dinner at Corpus Christi College on Friday evening; a coach will pick us up at the hotel at 6.30 pm.
+On Thursday 16th September the first event, will be a black-tie Reception and Dinner at Corpus Christi College; a coach will pick us up from the hotel at 6.30 pm.
 Corpus Christi College was founded in 1352 it is one of the smallest colleges in Cambridge University.
 It is unique in that, while other colleges were founded by wealthy benefactors or religious orders, Corpus Christi was founded by the townspeople of Cambridge.

 Magdalene College will host our dinner on Saturday evening.
 Magdalene was founded in 1428 and re-founded in 1542 by Thomas Audley, Henry VIII’s Lord Chancellor.
 Samuel Pepys was a student at the College and subsequently a generous benefactor.
 Rowan Williams, the former Archbishop of Canterbury, became Master of the College in 2013.
 Our Reception and Dinner will start in the Pepys Cloisters (weather permitting) before moving to the College Hall.
 Dress Code will be black-tie.